 - An open console in the foreground sends a heartbeat every 10 minutes, which shows in the Last Console Heartbeat column.

 You can message other Configuration Manager administrators from the Console Connections node using Microsoft Teams.
 When you choose to Start Microsoft Teams Chat with an administrator, Microsoft Teams is launched and a chat is opened with the user.

-- For starting a chat with an administrator, the account you want to chat with needs to have been discovered with Azure AD or AD User Discovery.
+- For starting a chat with an administrator, the account you want to chat with needs to have been discovered with Microsoft Entra ID or AD User Discovery.